camunda/camunda/docs/src/README.md

 # Zeebe: Cloud-Native Workflow Engine for Microservices Orchestration.

-## Graphically model your workflows
+## Graphically model your workflows.

-_Using industry-standard BPMN._
+Using industry-standard BPMN.

 ![BPMN](workflows-data-based-conditions.png)

-## Write light-weight services to handle tasks
+## Write light-weight services to handle tasks.

-_In any programming language that supports gRPC: Java, Go, JavaScript, C#, Ruby, Python, Rust...._
+In any programming language that supports gRPC: Java, Go, JavaScript, C#, Ruby, Python, Rust....

 ![](lightweight-workers.png)

-## Inspect the running state of your system
+## Inspect the running state of your system.

-_Using Camunda Operate, or anything that integrates with Zeebe's streaming exporter._
+Using Camunda Operate, or anything that integrates with Zeebe's streaming exporter.

 ![](Operate-Batch-Cancel-Or-Retry.png)

-## Deploy to Kubernetes
+## Deploy to Kubernetes.

-_Run your workload on any cloud provider._
+Run your workloads on any cloud provider.

 ![](cloud-providers.png)

-## Scale horizontally
+## Scalable.
+Fault-tolerant.
+Distributed.

-_Scale your workers dynamically, and configure a broker cluster to match your throughput and fault tolerance needs._
+Choose three.